airbnb/aerosolve/README.md

 (search keywords, filters) or pricing (number of rooms, location, price).
 It is not as interpretable with problems with very dense non-human interpretable features such as raw pixels or audio samples.

-The are a few reasons to focus on interpretability:
+There are a few reasons to focus on interpretability:

   * Your corpus is new and not fully defined and you want more insight into your corpus
   * Having interpretable models lets you iterate quickly.
 Figure out where the model disagrees most and have insight into what kind of new features are needed.